redwoodjs/redwoodjs-com-archive/docs/services.md

 1. `add()`
 2. `skip()`

-In this example case, `requireAuth()` would be called automatically before each and every service function call (`posts`, `createPost` and `deletePost`).
+In this example case, `requireAuth()` would be called automatically before each and every Service function call (`posts`, `createPost` and `deletePost`).

 > Using `requireAuth()` assumes you have an authentication library installed.
 If you don't have one, you can create your `requireAuth` function to just return `true` for now:
 >
 > ```javascript
 > // api/src/lib/auth.js
+>
 > export const requireAuth = () => true
 > ```
 >
-> In fact if you create a new Redwood app as of 0.32 this is exactly what we do for you!
-Once you install an auth library we'll replace this function with one that actually checks if you're logged in, and you don't need to change anything in your `beforeResolvers()`
+> In fact, if you create a new Redwood app as of 0.32, this is exactly what we do for you!
+Once you install an auth library we'll replace this function with one that actually checks if you're logged in, and you don't need to change anything in your `beforeResolvers()`.

 In the rest of this text we'll refer to these functions that run as rules as "rule functions".